drdo/redu/README.md

 repo so that you can find all the caches and useless things you might be backing up and delete them from the snapshots, then this is exactly for you.

+redu aggregates data from **all** snapshots into one view so you can easily find the culprits!

 # Installing

 You can either grab a pre-built binary from Github, currently available for: